Logo

 Training and Education for HOA Boards

-Regular Training Sessions: Board members should participate in training on fair housing laws and best practices.
+Regular Training Sessions: Board members can participate in training on fair housing laws and best practices.

-Stay Informed: Keep abreast of changes in federal and state regulations to ensure ongoing compliance.
+Stay Informed: Keep abreast of changes in federal and California requirements to support ongoing compliance.

 Establishing Fair Policies and Procedures